-- Non-valid excuses include, but are not limited to, oversleeping, "my printer didn't work," "I wasn't here when you assigned it," etc. - If you have concerns I am happy to discuss with you about your specific situation and clarify any questions you have.
+- No late assignments will be accepted unless prior arrangements are made with the instructor for valid excuses. - Valid excuses include, but are not limited to, deaths in the family, jury duty, hospitalization for illness, etc. Valid proof of absences can and will be requested. - Non-valid excuses include, but are not limited to, oversleeping, "my internet didn't work," "I wasn't here when you assigned it," etc. - Unreadable or corrupted files cannot be replaced later on we will grade what is uploaded by the due date and time.
+No late laboratory reports will be accepted.
+No late versions to replace missing sections or unreadable or corrupt files will be accepted. - If you have concerns I am happy to discuss with you about your specific situation and clarify any questions you have.